mimiyin/choreographic-interventions-s20/README.md

 ### Assignment: Explore Online-As-Space
    * Play with the examples above.
+   * Please post both your written response and chair dance study by 10AM Friday so that we have enough time on Friday to review and respond to the material before class.
+Before class, I will ask you review everyone's examples of online performance and chair studies as well as leave written responses on at least 3 other people's work.
    * Write a short response to the following examples of online performance. (~3-5 sentences about each example.)
 What's the angle?
 Would it be possible in a live theater set-up?
 Would it be the same performance?
 What would be lost?
 Add a 4th of your own to analyze.
 It doesn't need to be a dance performance.
 It doesn't even need to be good!
 Just thought provoking about the medium.
 [Post a link to your writing response here.](https://github.com/mimiyin/choreographic-interventions-s20/wiki/Assignments#week-8-response-to-online-performances)
       * [Daniel Linehan @The Tate](https://www.youtube.com/watch?v=Z-Tk7z692hM)
       * [ASMR Boyfriend](https://www.nytimes.com/2019/10/02/style/asmr-boyfriend-sleep-videos.html)
       * [Exquisite Corps](https://creative-capital.org/2016/07/06/42-choreographers-performing-1-dance-exquisite-corps/)
-   * Chair Dance Study: Create 3 movements where each of the 6 parameters we identified is specified.
+   * Chair Dance Study: Create 3 movements where each of the 6 parameters [we identified in class](https://docs.google.com/document/d/1Wu2WuVk8Sav0qQGDdNYsNcIa-hiS_v4GwKmR8kJrm8E/edit?usp=sharing) is specified.
+Write-up your parameters in a document and link to it on the assignments page.
 Practice each movement until it feels like a movement.
 Connect them together in a pattern.
 Video yourself repeating the pattern 5 times.
-[Please post your video here.](https://github.com/mimiyin/choreographic-interventions-s20/wiki/Assignments#week-8-the-chair-dance)
+[Please post your video and parameters here.](https://docs.google.com/document/d/19o7jx-er-kwwc4lOUmo1A3zJezov8ezMz9K7oThg5BY/edit?usp=sharing)
    * Think about who you would like to work with on the final project.
 (I will send out link to spreadsheet.)